As of April 2022, this has been replaced by the new "How to use the Forum" sequence.

-For more on how to come up with post ideas and get feedback, check out this talk by Aaron Gertler, the Forum's lead moderator.
+For more on how to come up with post ideas and get feedback, check out this talk by Aaron Gertler, who was the Forum's lead moderator at the time.

 Access every post in the Forum's history, with lots of ways to filter and sort.

 Most posts will appear in this section, which resides on the front page of the Forum.
 If a post does not, one of the following things happened:

 If you don't want one of your posts to appear on the front page, un-check the box marked "Moderators may promote..." before you publish.

 Posts that focus on the EA community itself are given a "community" tag.
 By default, these posts will have a weighting of "-25" on the Forum's front page (see below), appearing only if they have a lot of upvotes.
 You can change how these posts are displayed by using...